Aayushbijalwan16/Text-To-Voice-Convertor/README.md

 1. Enter or paste the text you want to convert.
 2. Select the voice, language (optional).
 3. Click the "Speak" button to hear the audio.
-4. Use "Stop" to halt speech at any time.
+4. Use "Stop" to halt voice at any time.

 ## 🎨 Customization